Toyota 4Runner vs. Fortuner: Would America’s 4X4 Fans Prefer the Foreign SUV?

-Toyota makes some of the best cars on the market in every segment, including cars for off-roading.
-With that being said, like many other automakers, Toyota sells some cars that are exclusive to automotive markets outside of the U.S. Here’s a look at the Toyota Fortuner and how it’s an off-roading SUV comparable to the Toyota 4Runner.
+Toyota makes some of the best cars on the market in every segment, including cars and SUVs for off-roading.
+With that being said, like many other automakers, Toyota sells some vehicles exclusive to automotive markets outside of the U.S. Here’s a look at the Toyota Fortuner and how it’s an off-roading SUV comparable to the Toyota 4Runner.

 A look at the Toyota Fortuner’s capabilities

 According to CarAdvice, the Fortuner is a capable but relatively expensive SUV.
 It comes with a 2.8-liter, four-cylinder turbo-diesel engine.
-This engine option is rated at only 201 hp, but it also produces roughly 369 lb-ft of torque.
-However, while it is a powerful 4×4 SUV, it’s not going to be a cheap one.
-CarAdvice reports that the Fortuner starts at about $49,000 AUD, which is equal to about $36,000 USD.
+This engine option is rated at only 201 hp, producing roughly 369 lb-ft of torque.
+However, while it is a powerful 4×4 SUV, it won’t be cheap.
+CarAdvice reports that the Fortuner starts at about AUD 49,000, which equals about USD 36,000.

-That price tag will pay for a powerful engine and some great off-roading capability.
+That price tag will pay for a powerful engine and great off-roading capability.
 CarAdvice reports that the Fortuner is “one of the best in the segment” for off-roading.
-This is because the Fortuner has Toyota’s off-road traction control system and a standard locking rear differential.
+The Fortuner has Toyota’s off-road traction control system and a standard locking rear differential.

-Furthermore, the Fortuner has a few nice creature comforts in the cabin in addition to third-row seating.
-That third-row isn’t very big, but it’ll be good enough for kids and smaller adults.
+Furthermore, the Fortuner has a few excellent creature comforts in the cabin and third-row seating.
+That third row isn’t huge, but it’ll be good enough for kids and smaller adults.
 Also, like other Toyotas, the Fortuner gets good safety ratings, such as a five-star ANCAP rating.

 How does the Toyota 4Runner compare?

-Off the bat, the similarly-named 4Runner is a more expensive vehicle than the Fortuner.
-According to Car and Driver, the 2021 4Runner starts at about $37,500, which is a roughly $1,500 premium over the Fortuner.
-However, rather than getting a turbo-diesel, the 4Runner has a 4.0-liter V6 gas engine.
+Off the bat, the similarly named 4Runner is a more expensive vehicle than the Fortuner.
+According to Car and Driver, the 2021 4Runner starts at about $37,500, a roughly $1,500 premium over the Fortuner.
+However, the 4Runner has a 4.0-liter V6 gas engine rather than getting a turbo-diesel.
 That V6 is rated at 270 hp and 278 lb-ft of torque, with more horsepower but less torque than the Fortuner offers.

 When it comes to off-roading, both models are very comparable SUVs.
-As Car and Driver wrote, the 4Runner has a locking rear differential and traction control as standard features.
-In tests, the 4Runner, especially in its TRD trim, excels off-road, just like the Fortuner.
-So, while there may ultimately be some small differences in terms of their off-roading capabilities, both Toyota SUVs are very similar in this regard.
+Car and Driver wrote that the 4Runner has a locking rear differential and traction control as standard features.
+In tests, the 4Runner excels off-road, especially in its TRD trim, just like the Fortuner.
+So, while there may ultimately be some slight differences in their off-roading capabilities, both Toyota SUVs are very similar.

 An area that they differ on, though, is on the inside.
 Both the 4Runner and the Fortuner are in the mid-size SUV segment.
 However, the Fortuner has third-row seating, but the 4Runner doesn’t.
 As a result, Fortuner owners can take more folks on an off-roading adventure than 4Runner owners can.
 Plus, due to the Fortuner’s impressive torque advantage, it can tow much more than the 4Runner can.